 Training the Humans

-Dominance isn’t a personality type, it’s a term used to describe the relationship between two or more members of a group who both have access to mates, food, shelter, sleeping areas or other resources such as the attention and affection of a human.
-The Alpha Leader in the pack isn’t the one that’s the most aggressive.
+Dogs are dominant by their very basic nature.
+Dominance is not a personality type, it’s a term used to describe the relationship between two or more members of a group who both have access to food, shelter, sleeping areas or other resources such as the attention and affection of a human.
+In a pack structure, it is the leader’s job to make the decisions about what direction to travel and how fast to get there, what’s safe – what’s not, who can come – who can go, what’s a threat – what’s not, and when and where to lay down and rest.
+If the leader cannot maintain this responsibility, there will be a change in the leadership position.
+The “Alpha” Leader in the pack is not defined by the level of aggression.
 It’s the one who can lead the pack with fairness and a calm confidence to maintain a mutual working relationship that benefits the entire pack.

 Does your dog pull on the leash when taken out for walks?
 Does your dog bark, lunge, or begin to posture when encountering people or dogs?
 Does your dog rush to the door or jump on company when greeting them?
 That’s dominance.
 Do you rationalize or excuse any of this behavior?
 That’s nurturing and catering.
 We can help you change the relationship you have with your dog.